 The large building to the right, now known as the Old Town Hall, was originally built as a market hall.
 The Market Place used to be a thriving area back in the 16th and 17th centuries, with people buying and selling goods such as livestock, vegetables and flour.
 This meant that it was sometimes a difficult place to display goods, because it was often a noisy, wet and muddy part of the town on market day.

-At the end of the 16th century, Sir Edward Hext, who was a local magnate, built a Market House as a gift to the town of Somerton.
+At the end of the 16th century, Sir Edward Hext, who was a local magnate, built a market house as a gift to the town of Somerton.
 The building was a dry place where it was easier to sell goods such as flour, corn, vegetables and fruit.

-This building, although known locally as the Town Hall was never actually a town hall in the strict sense.
+This building, although known locally as the Old Town Hall was never actually a town hall in the strict sense.